“Houston we have a problem”

 -Tom Hanks (As Jim Lovell – Apollo 13)

-Catchphrases have been common when it is a time to point that there is a crisis.
+Catchphrases have been common when it is time to point out that there is a crisis.
 Whether it be Hollywood or real life.
-“A day in infamy” marked the entry of US in world war 2 by Franklin Roosevelt.
-“We will fight on the beaches” marked close of Operation Dynamo and a resolve to fight to keep the ideals of Great Britain Alive by Winston Churchill.
+“A Day in Infamy” marked the entry of the US into world war 2 by Franklin Roosevelt.
+“We will fight on the beaches” marked the close of Operation Dynamo and a resolve to fight to keep the ideals of Great Britain Alive by Winston Churchill.
 “I don’t have any doubt that India will be victorious” marked the beginning of the 1971 war with Pakistan by Indira Gandhi.

 Not long ago our Prime Minister announced the lockdown– a phrase which became synonymous with a crisis which has no precursor in history.
 India is not unknown to crisis and crisis management but the challenges that we as a nation face today are multiple and unprecedented:

 - Health crisis brought on by the COVID pandemic

 - The economic crisis brought on by the measures taken to combat the pandemic

 - A possibility of a two-front war with our neighbours to the east and west

 - The crisis of loss of livelihood of the marginalized sections of society

 It seems that COVID has had a domino effect on India and the world.

 A History of Crisis Around the World